InRule/DevOpsServices/doc/DevOps.md

 The DevOps action is configurable in the CI/CD config file, specifying the pipeline coordinates under the section labeled with the "DevOps" moniker.
 The same moniker can then be listed under the actions triggered for a catalog event, under the corresponding handler entry in the same configuration file.

+Using the FilterByRuleApps configuration parameter, The sample yaml files [we make available](../devops/yaml) receive the name of the rule application that triggers the event, as an input parameter, which makes it possible to run the corresponding regression tests and promote the correct rule application without permutations of multiple yaml scripts and pipelines.

 This is a [sample of minimal configuration](../config/InRuleCICD_DevOps.config) for generating the Java JAR file for the rule application being checked in, which is **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).

 ````